jerryzhenleicai/linux-window-switcher/README.md

 python window_switch.py emacs
 ```

-You can find hot key shortcuts to these commands (Gnome for example), so Ctl-Alt-G will switch to Chrome.
+You can bind hot key shortcuts to these commands (in Gnome for example), so Ctl-Alt-G will switch to Chrome.